virgilvox/octoblu_tutorials/microblu/README.md

 Put your connection details in and make sure it gets a connection to google that looks like this:
 * https://gist.github.com/jacobrosenthal/1dc81eef411392f1de71

-###Firmware Update
+####Firmware Update
 If you've never updated your Wifi shields firmware, you'll see a message to update your firmware.
 Please do:
 * http://arduino.cc/en/Hacking/WiFiShieldFirmwareUpgrading

 ###Step 2 - check configuration

-Open microblu_wifi example at File->Examples->microblu_mqtt and follow the Configuring your Code tutorial above if you haven't
+Open microblu_wifi example at File->Examples->microblu_mqtt and follow the "Configuring your Code" tutorial above if you haven't

-Last don't forget to change out your wifi or other networking credentials here too.
+Double check your wifi credentials!

 Lastly
 * Check Tools->Port and Tools->Board and make any neccesary changes